craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 ### Arrows
 #### Longbow
-Longbows are body-sized, simple curved platforms that bend with tension applied through a connecting string.
+Longbows are body-length, simple curved platforms that bend with tension applied through a connecting string.

 Longbows deal 1d8 piercing damage.
 Longbows are *two-handed*, *ranged (120/360*, *ammunition (1)*.
 Once per rest, you may use this weapon's special ability;

 ### Durandurm Operated
 #### Durandurm Longblaster
-Durandurm Longblasters are body-sized elemental firearm platforms designed for use as a primary weapon during medium-to-long range firefights.
+Durandurm Longblasters are body-length elemental firearm platforms designed for use as a primary weapon during medium-to-long range firefights.
 The Longblaster platforms are best used in open terrain or from an elevated position.

 Durandurm Longblasters deal 2d6 typed damage.
-Durandurm Longblasters are *two-handed*, *ammunition (10)*, and *ranged (*
+Durandurm Longblasters are *two-handed*, *ammunition (10)*, and *ranged (180/540)*.
+Once per rest, you may use this weapon's special ability;

 | Name / Classification | Range | Damage | Original Producer | Note |
 | --------------------- | ----- | ------ | ----------------- | ---- |
 |                       |       |        |                   |      |
 #### Durandurm Carbine
+Durandurm Carbines are arm-length elemental firearm platforms designed for use as a primary weapon during short-to-long range firefights.
+The Carbine platforms are said to be the most 'well-rounded' platform of the Durandurm family.

+Durandurm Carbines deal 3d6 typed damage.
+Durandurm Carbines are *two-handed*, *ammunition (10)*, and *ranged (90/360)*.
+Once per rest, you may use this weapon's special ability;

 | Name / Classification | Range | Damage | Original Producer | Note |
 | --------------------- | ----- | ------ | ----------------- | ---- |
 |                       |       |        |                   |      |